School Uniform Statement 2017 – 2018

 - Please do not remove any labels on clothing until satisfied with goods.
 Exchanges can only be made where original labels are retained.

-- Payment for uniform purchases can only be made by cash, cheque (payable to Culcheth High School) or by School Web Shop (live in late April 17).
+- Uniform purchases can be made by debit/credit card, cheque (payable to Culcheth High School) or

 VIEW / TRY ON / ORDER (Collections will not be available):

 Friday 08/06/18 3.15pm to 7.00pm (for Year 6 students only)

 Monday 11/06/18 3.15pm to 6.30pm (for Year 6 students only)

 VIEW / ORDER / COLLECT (pre orders) / (Students do not attend this evening)